The following frequently asked questions will provide you with information to help you achieve your workers’ compensation requirements.

-What is the difference between the Progress and Final Certificate of Capacity?
+What is the difference between the Certificates of Capacity?

 The First Certificate outlines the type and extent of the injury, fitness to work, and any recommended restrictions on work duties.